arnaud-jamin/Cog/README.md

   - `[CTRL]` Apply the cheat to the controlled actor
   - `[ALT]` Apply the cheat to the allies of the selected actor
   - `[SHIFT]` Apply the cheat to the enemies of the selected actor
-- Optionaly, cheats applied to the local player character are automatically reapplied.
+- Optionally, cheats applied to the local player character are automatically reapplied.

 ![Cheats Settings](https://github.com/user-attachments/assets/006c4cf0-34e2-4e0d-8be7-be27db8796aa)